 - Specify which outstanding debts which are owed to you are either forgiven or still outstanding.

-Division of your estate is a key consideration.
+The division of your estate is a key consideration.
 It’s a wise decision to have a consultation with a lawyer.
-A lawyer will help you determine the status of your assets and liabilities, and advise you on the distribution of your estate.
+A lawyer will help you determine the status of your assets and liabilities and advise you on the distribution of your estate.

 The value of your estate (residue of the estate) is the balance left over after expenses associated with burial, taxes, etc. have been paid.
 This is the amount that will be left to your beneficiary/beneficiaries.
 Depending on your province of residence, different legislation will determine the rights of your beneficiary/beneficiaries.
 Your lawyer will have the necessary statutes to advise you of the best way of dividing your estate.